 As reported in the last quarter, five women returnees been trained in clay stove production skills for the duration of three months.
 The trainees have applied for a loan to start clay stove as income generation activity to provide for their families with basic needs and pay fees to keep their children in school.
 The repayments collected from your previous contributions and new donations - sum up be cycled as a loan to the new clients.

 This form of loan although are always recollected by the group to give to new borrowers, the aim is to reach many women along the way who are head households.
 The group do not need to repay the loan capital collected from GlobalGiving donors, but Hope Ofiriha ensures the loan recycles within the group to benefit many clients.

-In the next quarter, a new field progress report will be posted, so that you get to know how the impact of your contribution is saving lives from Omilling the project ground.
+In the next quarter, a new field progress report be posted, so you get to know what impact your contribution is making in the lives of people in the project on the ground.